How Do I Know if I Have a Mold Problem?

 Next, we determine what types of samples should be taken, how many, and from what locations in your home.
 If mold is visible we will take tape or swab samples.
 Air quality testing will determine if there is mold in ducts and HVAC systems.
 Taking a sample of air outside the home is used as a baseline to tell us what natural species of mold are found in the area and how plentiful they are.

 Finally, we send the samples to our lab for testing and present you with the results along with specific recommendations.

 Mold and Your Health

-We do not recommend that you investigate or treat a mold problem on your own.
+We do not recommend that you investigate, treat, or kill a mold problem on your own.
 Disturbing hidden mold can send hazardous yet unseen spores into the air to contaminate other areas of your home.

 If you suspect a mold problem, do not operate your HVAC systems which can spread mold spores all over your home.
 Give us the opportunity to visit the affected area and offer professional guidance.